loockeeer/download-server/README.md

 }
 ```

-The server will send you an Array like the one you sent, but with the files you need to download.
+The server will send you an Array like the one you sent, but with the files you need to download and a field "op" with either "download" or "remove".

 To download a file, just make a GET request at `/download/PATH` where `PATH` is the `relativePath` you received for the file you are downloading.
 Finally, if you want, you can compute the hash of the files you received and compare to the ones the server sent.